pdrersin/AerodynamcisPlots/README.md

  4) Click "Cell" and select "Run All"

  5) Great!
 You now have a working interactive notebook.
+    Note that since the plots are drawn on this online server, the response time could be really slow for interactive activities.

  6) Move the sliders to redraw plots.
  NOTE: If the figures are too small, double click on those figures to make them bigger.